Job 17:1–22 |

 The first word in this verse is the 3rd person masculine plural, Qal imperfect of shâmêm (ם ̤מ ָש) [pronounced shaw-MAIM], which means to be appalled.
 Strong's #8074 BDB #1030.
 This is followed by the masculine plural adjective (used as a substantive) yâshâr (ר ָשָי) [pronounced yaw-SHAWR], which means right, correct, accurate, lacking in contradictions, upright, straight, uniform, having internal integrity, even.
 As a substantive, it refers to a man with morality, personal integrity and accurate thinking; upright simply does not convey enough; nor does morally right, morally upright, but I don’t see many one or two-word options here.
 Strong’s #3477 BDB #449.
 Then we have the preposition ׳al (ל ַע) [pronounced ģahl ], which means upon, beyond, on, against, above, over, by, beside.
 When not referring to the relationship between two physical objects, it can be variously rendered as on the ground of, according to, on account of, on behalf of, concerning, besides, in addition to, together with, beyond, above, over, by on to, in the matter of, concerning, as regards to.
 Strong’s #5920, #5921 BDB #752.
 This is followed by the demonstrative particle, which is rendered this.
 Men who have a true understanding of right and wrong are completely appalled by what has happened to Job (obviously, not a reference to his three associates).

 Then we have the wâw conjunction (which, essentially, tells us that we are looking at the second line of this verse) and the masculine singular adjective The adjective for this verb is nâqîy (י ̣קָנ) [pronounced naw-KEE] and it means acquitted, clean, cleared, free from, unpunished, innocent.
 Strong’s #5355 BDB #667.
 We have the preposition ׳al again, which here means against.
 What the innocent man is against is not the hypocrite (as we find in the KJV) but against the masculine singular adjective chânêph (ף ֵנ ָח) [pronounced khaw-NAYF], which means profane, irreligious, godless, heathen, apostate.
 Strong’s #2611 BDB #338.
 We found this word used back in chapter 15 by Eliphaz.
-Then we have the verb, the 3rd person masculine singular, Hithpoel imperfect of ׳ûwr (רע) [pronounced ģoor], and it means to rouse onself, to awake.
+Then we have the verb, the 3rd person masculine singular, Hithpoel imperfect of ׳ûwr (רע) [pronounced ģoor], and it means to rouse onself, to awake.
 The Niphal is the passive, so it means to be awakened, to be roused from sleep.
 The Hithpoel is the reflexive of the Piel (the intensive), and therefore, this means to rouse oneself up, to stir onself up, to cause oneself to be incited; to cause oneself to be stirred up is a reasonable rendering.
 Strong’s #5782 BDB #734.
 This gives us: Are appalled [morally] upright [ones] concerning this and an innocent against a godless [one] stirs himself up; or The morally upright [men] are appalled at this; the innocent [man] incites himself against the profane.

 Barnes: They [the upright men] will be amazed that God has suffered a holy man to be plunged into such calamities, and to be treated in this manner by his friends.
 The fact at which he supposes they would be so much astonished was, that the good were afflicted in this manner, and that no relief was furnished...[furthermore] they [the friends of Job] had uttered sentiments inconsistent with any right views of him.
 He now says, that that could not go unnoticed.
 The world would be aroused at so remarkable a state of things, and a just public indignation would be the result.
-Footnote A person of character, a person who is moral, would be absolutely shocked by what happened to Job; and Job, the innocent party, is stirred up against the profane, which refers to his associates.
+A person of character, a person who is moral, would be absolutely shocked by what happened to Job; and Job, the innocent party, is stirred up against the profane, which refers to his associates.
 Their position is anti-divine viewpoint; they have taken a position not based upon what they have observed in Job but based upon what they have assumed about Job, given his degraded state.

 One of the things remarkable about the crucifixion of our Lord is that several testified that He was completely innocent of any wrongdoing.
 Pontius Pilate, the governor over Judæa realized that Jesus was innocent of all charges, and simply turned Him over to be crucified as a matter of expediency, washing his own hands in front of the crowd to proclaim his own innocence in the matter (Matt.
 27:16–26 Mark 15:12–14 Luke 23:13–25), saying, “I find no guilt in this Man.”
 (Luke 23:4).
 He also saw to it that a sign that proclaimed Jesus as King of the Jews was placed on the cross (Matt.
 27:37 John 19:19).
 Some Roman soldiers also, at the death of our Lord, said that He was the Son of God, a righteous man (Matt.
 27:54).
 One of the thieves on the cross said to the other that Jesus was innocent of any charges (Luke 23:39–41).
 These are the morally upright who are appalled by the situation; these are the innocent who stir themselves up against the profane.

-and a clean of two hands adds strength.
+And holds a righteous one his way and a clean of two hands adds strength. |

-Job
+Job 17:9 |

-The Righteous [one] takes a hold of His course,
+The Righteous [one] takes a hold of His course, and the clean of hands continues in assurance. |

-The Righteous One take a hold of His course
+The Righteous One take a hold of His course and the clean of hands continues in strength. |

 Others have rendered this verse: